guilhermebkel/stuff-delivery/README.md

 Stuff Delivery is a simple study of a microservice architecture using the most famous (and some new ones as well) technologies.

-My advice is not to use this repo as the absolute path/truth to build a microservice architecture, since it depends on the business gaps you're living with.

 ## 🔧 Technologies

 - Kafka